cloudsigma/bos/README.rst

 Pre-requisites
 --------------
-* add configuration for ntp pool to grab
+* add configuration for ntp pool to fetch time for lower stratum servers